 Below, we aim to address some of the questions you might have, and provide information on how to secure documentation confirming your right to reside in the UK.

 Has my immigration status changed?

-If a final agreement is approved by Parliament, those already in the UK prior to Brexit and those who come to the UK during the transitional/ implementation period will need to apply for status in the UK under a scheme designed by the UK government.
+Those already in the UK prior to Brexit and those who come to the UK during the transitional/ implementation period will need to apply for status in the UK under a scheme - the EU Settlement Scheme - if they wish to stay in the UK after 30 June 2021.
 The status granted will be ‘settled’ status or ‘pre-settled’ status depending on the length of time in the UK.

 We will post further details as soon as they become available.
 In the meantime, you can refer to the links below or sign up for Home Office alerts so that you can keep up with any relevant developments.